chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-Press run button.
+Press the run button.
 Then we have the output.

 ```
 "data": {